chidinma1234/React-Form-Validation/README.md

 This project is a responsive Contact Us form that allows users to make inquiries by providing their name, email, subject, and message.
 The form is built using React, Chakra UI, and several other packages that enhance its functionality and user experience.

+## Live-Demo

-[View Live Demo at this link]
+[View Live Demo at this link]: https://nma-contact-us-form.netlify.app/

 ## Features

 - Responsive design that adapts to various screen sizes
-- Client-side form validation using Formik
 - Email validation to ensure correct email format
 - Unique ID generation for inquiries using `nanoid`
 - Axios for API calls, allowing form data to be sent to a specified API endpoint